Smrdgy/renpy-journey-keeper/README.md

 This, or very similar error, is not necessarily related to this mod.
 Despite the trace, it only indicates that something has happened during saving/loading, which this mod "hijacks" in order to detect when user performed save/load.
 The issue is most likely with other mod or the game itself.

-# Known problematic games

-- Chasing Sunsets
-  - The game creates manual saves at specific points in the story, which disrupts the autosave counter, causing new saves to appear on page 99.
-    - A system to counteract this behavior was implemented; whenever the game performs the hard-coded manual save on the page 99, a confirmation dialog will appear where you can revert the slot back to the correct value.